Microsoft/azure-docs.cs-cz/articles/load-balancer/tutorial-load-balancer-standard-manage-portal.md

 6. Ukončete relaci RDP s *myVM1*.
 7. Opakováním kroků 1 až 6 nainstalujte službu IIS a aktualizovaný soubor iisstart.htm na *myVM2* a *myVM3*.

-## <a name="test-the-load-balancer"></a>Otestování Load Balancer
+## <a name="test-the-load-balancer"></a>Test the Load Balancer
 1. Na obrazovce **Přehled** vyhledejte veřejnou IP adresu Load Balanceru.
-V nabídce vlevo vyberte **všechny služby** , vyberte **všechny prostředky**a pak klikněte na **myPublicIP**.
+Select **All services** in the left-hand menu, select **All resources**, and then click **myPublicIP**.

 2. Zkopírujte veřejnou IP adresu a pak ji vložte do adresního řádku svého prohlížeče.
 V prohlížeči se zobrazí výchozí stránka webového serveru služby IIS.

       ![Webový server služby IIS](./media/tutorial-load-balancer-standard-zonal-portal/load-balancer-test.png)

-Pokud chcete zobrazit Load Balancer distribuci provozu mezi třemi virtuálními počítači, na kterých běží vaše aplikace, můžete vynutit aktualizaci webového prohlížeče.
+To see the Load Balancer distribute traffic across the three VMs running your app, you can force-refresh your web browser.

 ## <a name="remove-or-add-vms-from-the-backend-pool"></a>Odeberte nebo přidejte virtuální počítače z back-endového fondu.
 Na virtuálních počítačích, na kterých je vaše aplikace spuštěná, možná budete potřebovat provést údržbu, například nainstalovat aktualizace operačního systému.
 Abyste si poradili se zvýšením provozu do vaší aplikace, možná budete muset přidat další virtuální počítače.
-V této části se dozvíte, jak odebrat nebo přidat virtuální počítač (*myVM1*) z Load Balancer.
+This section shows you how to remove or add a VM (*myVM1*) from the Load Balancer.

-### <a name="remove-vm-from-a-backend-pool"></a>Odebrat virtuální počítač ze back-endu fondu
+### <a name="remove-vm-from-a-backend-pool"></a>Remove VM from a backend pool
-Pokud chcete odebrat *myVM1* z back-end fondu, proveďte následující kroky:
+To remove *myVM1* from the backend pool, complete the following steps:

-1. V nabídce vlevo vyberte **všechny služby** , vyberte **všechny prostředky**a potom v seznamu prostředků klikněte na **myLoadBalancer** .
+1. Select **All services** in the left-hand menu, select **All resources**, and then click **myLoadBalancer** from the resources list.
 2. V části **Nastavení** klikněte na **Back-endové fondy** a v seznamu back-endového fondu klikněte na **myBackendPool**.
-3. Na stránce **myBackendPool** pro odebrání *VM1* na konci řádku, který zobrazuje *myVM1*, vyberte ikonu Odstranit a pak klikněte na **Uložit**.
+3. On the **myBackendPool** page, to remove *VM1* select the delete icon at the end of the row that displays *myVM1*, and then click **Save**.

 Když už *myVM1* není v back-endovém fondu adres, můžete na *myVM1* provádět všechny úlohy údržby, jako jsou třeba instalace aktualizací softwaru.
-V případě absence *VM1*se zatížení teď vyrovnává napříč *myVM2* a *myVM3*.
+In the absence of *VM1*, the load is now balanced across *myVM2* and *myVM3*.

-### <a name="add-vm-to-a-backend-pool"></a>Přidání virtuálního počítače do back-endového fondu
+### <a name="add-vm-to-a-backend-pool"></a>Add VM to a backend pool
-Pokud chcete přidat *myVM1* zpátky do back-end fondu, proveďte následující kroky:
+To add *myVM1* back to the backend pool, complete the following steps:

-1. V nabídce vlevo vyberte **všechny služby** , vyberte **všechny prostředky**a potom v seznamu prostředků vyberte **myVM1** .
+1. Select **All services** in the left-hand menu, select **All resources**, and then select **myVM1** from the resources list.
-2. Na stránce **VM1** v části **Nastavení**vyberte **sítě**.
+2. In the **VM1** page, under **Settings**, select **Networking**.
-3. Na stránce **sítě** vyberte kartu vyrovnávání **zatížení** a pak vyberte **Přidat vyrovnávání zatížení**.
+3. In the **Networking** page, select the **Load balancing** tab, and then select **Add load balancing**.
-4. Na stránce **Přidat vyrovnávání zatížení** udělejte toto:
+4. In the **Add load balancing** page, do the following:
-   1. V **možnostech vyrovnávání zatížení**vyberte **Azure Load Balancer**.
+   1. For **Load balancing options**, select **Azure load balancer**.
-   2. V případě **Vyberte nástroj**pro vyrovnávání zatížení vyberte *myLoadBalancer*.
+   2. For **Select a load balancer**, select *myLoadBalancer*.
-   3. V případě **Vyberte fond back-end**vyberte možnost *myBackendPool*.
+   3. For **Select a backend pool**, select *myBackendPool*.

 ## <a name="clean-up-resources"></a>Vyčištění prostředků

-Pokud už je nepotřebujete, odstraňte skupinu prostředků, Load Balancer a všechny související prostředky.
-Provedete to tak, že vyberete skupinu prostředků *myResouceGroupSLB* , která obsahuje Load Balancer, a pak vyberete **Odstranit**.
+When they are no longer needed, delete the resource group, Load Balancer, and all related resources.
+To do so, select the *myResouceGroupSLB* resource group that contains the Load Balancer, and then select  **Delete**.

 ## <a name="next-steps"></a>Další kroky

-V tomto kurzu jste vytvořili Standard Load Balancer připojené virtuální počítače, nakonfigurovali jste pravidlo Load Balancer přenosů dat, sondu stavu a pak jste otestovali Load Balancer.
+In this tutorial, you created a Standard Load Balancer, attached VMs to it, configured the Load Balancer traffic rule, health probe, and then tested the Load Balancer.
 Také jste odebrali virtuální počítač ze skupiny s vyrovnáváním zatížení a přidali jste virtuální počítač zpátky do fondu back-endových adres.
-Další informace o službě Azure Load Balancer najdete v kurzech týkajících se služby Azure Load Balancer.
+Chcete-li zjistit další informace o službě Azure Load Balancer, přejděte ke kurzům pro Azure Load Balancer.

 > [!div class="nextstepaction"]
 > [Kurzy o službě Azure Load Balancer](tutorial-load-balancer-standard-public-zone-redundant-portal.md)